 Late Night Trails Park

 Joshua trees are scattered around the entire Las Vegas Valley, but Late Night Trails Park is where you’ll find a high concentration of them.
 The park is always empty, so snapping a photo without peering eyes is easy breezy.
-The horizon, as you can see, is incredible and if you visit during winter, you may see snow!
+As you can see, the horizon is incredible, and if you visit during winter, you may see snow!
 The park is at a much high elevation than the city, so it’s colder, windier, and snowier!
 Keep an eye out for wild burrows, but stay at a distance because they’ll kick your ass.

 7 Magic Mountains